-- 23.4.
-In this Section non-GP providers and GP performers who are not GP Registrars are together referred to as "Pension Scheme Contributors".
-References to the "NHS Pension Scheme" relate to Scheme membership under any of the Pension sections or scheme regulations detailed in paragraph 23.3. - 23.5.
-The cost of paying Pension Scheme Contributors' employer's and employee's pension contributions relating to the income of Pension Scheme Contributors which is derived from the revenue of a GMS contract has been or will be included in the national calculations of the levels of the payments in respect of services set out in this SFE.
-It is also to be assumed that- - a) any other arrangements that the contractor has entered into to provide services which give rise to NHS pensionable profits for the purposes of the applicable pension section or scheme regulations will have included provision for all the payable pension contributions in respect of its Pension Scheme Contributors in the contract price; and - b) the payments from the NHS Board (or PSD on its behalf) to the contractor in respect of services under the GMS contract, together with the contract price of any other contract to provide services which give rise to NHS pensionable profits for the purposes of the applicable pension section or scheme regulations that the contractor has entered into, also cover the cost of any additional voluntary contributions that the NHS Board (or PSD on its behalf) is obliged, to forward to the SPPA or an Additional Voluntary Contributions Provider on the contractor's, or its Pension Scheme Contributors', behalf. - 23.6.
-Accordingly, the costs of paying the employer's and employee's pension contributions of a contractor's Pension Scheme Contributors under the applicable pension section or scheme regulations in respect of their NHS pensionable profits from all sources unless pensioned for the purposes of the applicable pension section or scheme regulations elsewhere, for example, under a contract of employment with a NHS Board are all to be deducted by PSD of NHS National Services Scotland from the monies paid to the contractor, pursuant to this SFE.
+- 22.7.
+In this Section, non-GP providers and GP performers who are not GP registrars are together referred to as "Pension Scheme Contributors".
+References to the "NHS Pension Scheme" relate to Scheme membership under any of the Pension Scheme Regulations detailed in paragraph 22.4. - 22.8.
+The cost of paying Pension Scheme Contributors' employer's and employee's pension contributions relating to the income of Pension Scheme Contributors which is derived from the revenue of a GMS contract was included in the national calculations of the levels of the payments in respect of services set out in this SFE. - 22.9.
+The national calculations referred to in paragraph 22.8 were calculated to reflected an employer contribution rate of 14.9%.
+A new rate of 20.9% came into effect from 1 April 2019, so this rate is not reflected in national calculations of payments elsewhere in this SFE.
+The Scottish Government will instead pay the difference to SPPA directly on behalf of practices.
+The payment made by Scottish Government will be based upon the contributions that the NHS Board (or PSD on its behalf) has forwarded to SPPA (see paragraph 22.11). - 22.10.
+It is also to be assumed that - a) any other arrangements that the contractor has entered into to provide services which give rise to NHS pensionable profits for the purposes of the applicable Pension Scheme Regulations would have included provision for all the payable pension contributions in respect of its Pension Scheme Contributors in the contract price; and

+- b) all payments from the NHS Board (or PSD on its behalf) to the contractor which give rise to NHS pensionable earnings for the purposes of the applicable Pension Scheme Regulations, would also have covered the cost of any Money Purchase Additional Voluntary Contributions that the NHS Board (or PSD on its behalf) is obliged, to forward to the SPPA or a Money Purchase Additional Voluntary Contributions Provider on the contractor's, or its Pension Scheme Contributors', behalf. - 22.11.
+Accordingly, the costs of paying the employer's and employee's pension contributions of a contractor's Pension Scheme Contributors under the applicable Pension Scheme Regulations in respect of their NHS pensionable earnings from all sources unless pensioned for the purposes of the applicable Pension Scheme Regulations elsewhere, for example, under a contract of employment with a NHS Board are all to be deducted by PSD of NHS National Services Scotland from the monies paid to the contractor, pursuant to this SFE.